 Saving calories while risking kidney health

-The first study, performed in the Netherlands found that there is a direct, linear association between daily protein intake and decline in kidney function.
-In other words, the higher your protein intake, the faster the decline in your kidney function.
+A study performed in the Netherlands found that there is a direct, linear association between daily protein intake and a decline in kidney function.
+In other words, the higher the protein intake, the faster the decline in kidney function.

 And, guess what…

-The second study, conducted by a team of researchers in South Korea, confirmed those results!
+A second study conducted by a team of researchers in South Korea confirmed those results!

 They found that people with the highest protein intake had 1.3 times higher risk of faster glomerular filtration rate (GFR) loss.
 If you haven’t heard the term before, GFR refers to how fast your kidneys can filter out the toxins in your body and is used both to measure kidney function and determine what stage of kidney disease you might be in.